-NCS Multistage Holdings, Inc., a Delaware corporation, through its wholly owned subsidiaries and subsidiaries for which we have a controlling voting interest (collectively referred to as the "Company," "NCS," "we" or "us"), is primarily engaged in providing engineered products and support services for oil and natural gas well completions and field development strategies.
+NCS Multistage Holdings, Inc., a Delaware corporation, through its wholly owned subsidiaries and subsidiaries for which we have a controlling voting interest (collectively referred to as the "Company," "NCS," "we," "our" and "us"), is primarily engaged in providing engineered products and support services for oil and natural gas well completions and field development strategies.
 We offer our products and services primarily to exploration and production companies for use in onshore wells.
-We operate through service facilities principally located in Houston, Midland and Corpus Christi, Texas; Tulsa and Oklahoma City, Oklahoma; Billings, Montana; and Calgary, Red Deer, Grande Prairie and Estevan, Canada.
+We operate through service facilities principally located in Houston, Midland and Corpus Christi, Texas; Tulsa and Oklahoma City, Oklahoma; Billings, Montana; Morgantown, West Virginia; Calgary, Red Deer, Grande Prairie and Estevan, Canada; Neuquén, Argentina and Stavanger, Norway.